This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Be sure to check out some of the most famous pieces, including the Well Hung Lover on Frogmore Street.
 You’ll also find the Grim Reaper on display at the M Shed.

-It is one of the best places to visit in Bristol to get a glimpse of what life was like in the past.
+It is one of the best Bristol places to visit for a glimpse of what life was like in the past.
 You’ll come across several magnificent exhibits and interactive displays.

 The museum features colourful and quirky items as well as large exhibits such as the Fireboat Pyronaut.
 In addition to viewing rare objects, you can learn more about Bristol’s challenges, celebrations, and plenty more.